samkibe/My-Serious-SQL-encounter-pros-and-cons/SQL Training (Data Exploration)/Week 2/readMe.md

 - Percetage calculation using window function ( COUNT (*) / divide by SUM(COUNT (*) ) over(empty partition)
 - Investigate specific values

-### Data Inspection
+### Data Inspection with examples
-- measure_value = 0 introduces a 'WHERE CLAUSE' to keep only values which meet a logical condition, the 'WHERE' filter is supposed to be after the 'FROM'
+## 1. measure_value = 0
+introduces a 'WHERE CLAUSE' to keep only values which meet a logical condition, the 'WHERE' filter is supposed to be after the 'FROM'
 - par exemple'
 - SELECT *
 - FROM schema_name.table.name